Scrubbing toilets and doing laundry aren't most people's idea of a good time, but for some of us, cleaning house is irritating. Literally.

 Cleaning Tips: Preventing Irritation

 You can come up with a whole list of reasons to avoid cleaning your house, but sensitive skin shouldn't be on it.
-You just need to use a little bit of caution when you clean.
+You just need to be careful when you clean.

 Here are a few tips for avoiding skin irritation:

-2. Go alternative.
+2. Use alternatives.
 "Green" cleaners won't necessarily prevent dermatitis, but they are generally gentler on the skin, not to mention on the environment.
 Look for cleaning products labeled "fragrance- and dye-free" or "all natural," or try an old fashioned cleaner like baking soda.

-3. Store smartly.
-So that you don't accidentally come in contact with a chemical that irritates your skin, leave all cleaning products in their original, labeled containers.
+3. Be smart about storage.
+Leave all cleaning products in their original, labeled container so you don't accidentally come in contact with a chemical that irritates your skin.
 Keep the lids tightly sealed to prevent the product from spilling on you.

 4. Don't mix.
-Don't turn into a mad scientist.
-Mixing cleaning products is a dangerous experiment.
 Combining cleaning products is never a good idea.
-Cleaning products can produce dangerous fumes when combined with certain substances.
+Cleaning products can produce dangerous fumes when mixed with certain substances.

-5. Gear up.
+5. Cover up.
 Protect your sensitive hands and arms by wearing waterproof gloves and long sleeves when you clean.
 If you're really sensitive, be careful about which type of gloves you buy.
 Latex gloves themselves can cause a skin reaction.
-Plastic and vinyl are better options for anyone with a latex sensitivity.
+Plastic and vinyl are better options if you have a latex sensitivity.

 6. Clean up.
 Washing after you've just used a cleaning product sounds like a waste of time, but it can help protect your skin.
-Wash your hands or any other skin that's been exposed to the laundry detergent or cleaner with warm water and a gentle soap.
+Wash your hands or any other skin that's been exposed to the cleaning product with warm water and a gentle soap.

 Cleaning Tips: Treating Irritated Skin

-Avoiding the offending substance is the best way to prevent skin irritation.
-But if you do come in contact with an unfriendly cleaner and get a rash as a result, call your dermatologist.
-A prescription ointment or cream can help relieve the itching and redness.
+The best way to stop skin irritation is to avoid the substance that causes it.
+But if you do come in contact with an unfriendly cleaner and get a rash from it, call your dermatologist or other doctor.
+A prescription ointment or cream can help relieve the itching and discoloration.
 If the cream hasn't worked after about a week, your doctor might put you on a steroid medication.